 This is a question submitted to Strawberry Plants .org by a reader.
 See the Strawberry FAQ for more questions, or use the search box to find more information.

 Just bought a strawberry plant in St Augustine last week.
 It was doing fine for a week, gorgeous green large leaves and some fruit.
 Today most of the leaves just wilted (drouped).
 I gave it adequate water.
 What are the problems?

 Answer to: What Causes Strawberry Plants to Wilt?

 It is hard to say for certain.
 If the plant was started and grown indoors and just recently placed outdoors without “hardening” the plants by exposing them to direct sunlight incrementally, the exposed leaves could have been killed.
 If this is the case, more should grow from the crown to replace the dead leaves.
 This taxes the plant somewhat, but it should survive.
-If your plant is afflicted by one of the many strawberry diseases or pests (see the Strawberry Plant page for more details), it might be on its way to meet the plant grim reaper.
+If your plant is afflicted by one of the many strawberry diseases or pests, it might be on its way to meet the plant grim reaper.
 A good many nurseries and stores that sell live plants have a guarantee that the plants they sell will live for at least a certain period of time.
 If your plant does indeed die, see if you can get a refund or exchange from the nursery from which it was purchased.
 And, for more potential causes of your plant’s malady, be sure to see the much more in-depth article on wilting strawberry plants.
 Good luck!